 You will leave the course ready to apply immediately a new perspective on what you do every day.
 You will be equipped to improve your performance straight away and have learned to explain and demonstrate to others what you are achieving, how it is being done and how it is getting better.

-Training runs from a 0900h registration starting at 0930h prompt, breaking for lunch at 1245h and finishing at 1630h.
+Live (online or in-person) training runs from a 0900h registration starting at 0930h prompt, breaking for lunch at 1245h and finishing at 1630h.
 There are breaks in morning and afternoon according to the programme and courses involve breakout or discussion sessions to aid concentration and optimise learning.

 This training is also available as in-house sessions.
 Costs are negotiable (but always give a discount on the individual delegate rates) and can include tailoring course material to specific requirements.